Angular2Guy/AngularAndSpring/README.md

 ## Minikube setup

 The application can now be run in a Minikube cluster.
 The setup has a persistent volume to store the files of mongodb.
 A setup of mongodb with the volume and a setup for the application.
 It can be found in the minikube directory.
+It uses the resource limit support of Jdk 16 to limit memory.
+Kubernetes limits the cpu use and uses the startupprobes and livenessprobes that Spring Actuator provides.
 Further documentation can be found in the wiki.

 ## Setup

 MongoDB 3.4.x or newer.

-Eclipse 2021-03 JEE or newer.

-Install Eclipse Plugin 'Eclipse Wild Web Developer' of the Eclipse Marketplace.(free)

-Install Eclipse Plugin 'Java 16 Support for Eclipse 2021-03' of the Eclipse Marktplace.(free)
+Eclipse IDE for Enterprise Java and Web Developers newest version.

 Java 16 or newer

+Maven 3.8.1 or newer

 Nodejs 14.15.x or newer